See Pricing

 Now you're ready to start coding, designing, and building!

-While your WordPress site can be hosted on an external/cloud server, running a local dev installation on your computer will allow you to easily write code to build the site's theme.
+But if you're a developer and you'll use a code editor (like VS Code), running a local dev installation on your computer will allow you to easily build the site's theme.

 The WordPress Starter Theme